primaza/primaza/docs/architecture/agents.md

 # Service agent

-Service agents are installed int Cluster Enviuronment's service namespaces.
+Service agents are installed into Cluster Environment's service namespaces.
 Namespaces on worker cluster need to be previously configured to allow, agents to run properly.
-Application agents just need to access resources in the namespace they are published into.
+Service agents just need to access resources in the namespace they are published into.

-More specifically, an application agent requires the following resources to exists into the namespace:
+More specifically, a Service agent requires the following resources to exists into the namespace:

 * A Role granting
     * full access to `leases.coordination.k8s.io`